Ezra L'Hommedieu: Career

 He became active in provincial and state politics, serving in the State Assembly from 1777 to 1783 and in the State Senate from 1784 to 1792 and again from 1794 to 1809.
 He also served in local offices, as clerk of Suffolk County from January 1784 to March 1810, and from March 1811 until his death that year.

 He was appointed by the State Assembly as the state representative to the Continental Congress, serving 1779-1783 and in 1788.
 He continued to be politically active and in 1801 was a delegate to the state constitutional convention.

 L'Hommedieu was a candidate in 1789 to become one of New York's first two United States senators, to be elected by the state legislature.
 In the midst of a procedural stalemate in July of that year, the New York Council of Revision held that the state assembly and senate, respectively, should name candidates until both houses concurred on two nominees.
 The senate confirmed the assembly's choice of Philip Schuyler for one Senate seat but rejected its second nominee, James Duane, proposing L'Hommedieu in Duane's stead.
 The assembly rejected L'Hommedieu by a 34-24 vote.
 Rufus King was thereafter approved by both houses for the second Senate seat.
+He was later an unsuccessful candidate for the 1st congressional district in 1790, as well as in a separate special election for the seat earlier that year.

 Widely respected for his integrity and intelligence, L'Hommedieu represented the New York City Chamber of Commerce in discussions related to a lighthouse at Montauk Point, a federal project on which he advised President George Washington.
 He made the case that New York City "was first among American ports in the volume of its foreign commerce.
 By 1797, the harbor was handling a third of the nation’s trade with other countries."
 Because of the prevailing winds in winter, New York needed the lighthouse to aid ships approaching its harbor.
 L'Hommedieu chose the site for the lighthouse and designed it.
 Constructed in 1796, it was the first lighthouse built in New York state and the first public works project of the new United States.
 It was designated as a National Historic Landmark in 2012.

 L'Hommedieu also developed methods of scientific farming, including the use of seashells to fertilize soils.
 He corresponded on farming with Thomas Jefferson, particularly about crop pests.
 L'Hommedieu was active in the community and served in other public positions.
 He served as Regent of the University of the State of New York, the founding of which he had supported.